vaginessa/blog/blog_posts/2002/09-thre-way-merge.md

 Title: Three-way merge
 Date: 2002-09-15T20:27:53-07:00
 Format: Markdown
+Deleted: yes
 --------------
-**Three-way merge.** Rare are the times when a piece of software amazes me with how good it is.
+Rare are the times when a piece of software amazes me with how good it is.
 [Araxis Merge](http://www.araxis.com/) just did.
 Merging is something that sometimes programmers need to do.
 People using source version control system like CVS sometimes start developing code